-'My family were also concerned for my health and had been asking me to lose weight for years, but it never felt like the right time.'
+'My family were also concerned about my health and had been asking me to lose weight for years, but it never felt like the right time.'

 'I have been asked many times before, 'how far on are you?'
 I had never felt so self-conscious.
-I recognised a change needed to be made, and that change came in the form of Scottish Slimmers.
+I recognised a change needed to be made,' and that change came in the form of Scottish Slimmers.

 Lucy still remembers her first weigh-in being a very emotional experience, 'I was so naïve, I thought I was maybe 14 stone at the time, so it was a massive shock when I realised I was over 17 stone.
 It scared me and I knew I needed to stick in, I remember crying when I got off the scales.'

 Though saddened and disappointed by the scales on that first week, Lucy says her weight loss journey and every change she has made to her lifestyle has been worth it.
-'It's clear that persistence and a willingness to make changes and try new things was exactly what my body needed.'

 'Sharing progress pictures and documenting my meals was a great way to keep me motivated, particularly if I am having a difficult week.
 Looking back at how far I have already come is just the boost I need.'